Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Data description and model setup

 From the results in Figure \ref{fig:bias-example}, we observe that all three estimators are biased.
 Although $\hat{\beta}_{\text{Oracle}}$ is a consistent estimator of $\beta$, its maximum is not centered around $\beta_{\max}$.
-The residual bias in the oracle estimator $\hat{\beta}_{\text{Oracle}}$ is caused by the selection bias issue.
-In fact, following some explicit evidence given in \cite{nadarajah2008exact}, $\hat{\beta}_{\max}$ is usually biased upward for estimating $\beta_{\max}$.
-The magnitude of this bias crucially depends on the unknown parameters $\beta$ and the covariance structure of $\hat{\beta}_{\text{Oracle}}$.
-Hence, any inference procedure without adjusting for selection bias cannot be valid.
-On the top of the selection bias issues, the GLM Lasso and the refitted estimators suffer from the regularization bias and hence are also not correctly centered around $\beta_{\max}$, unless in some special cases where the regularization bias and the selection bias cancel out.
+Following some explicit evidence given in \cite{nadarajah2008exact}, $\hat{\beta}_{\max}$ is usually biased upward for estimating $\beta_{\max}$, we thus conjecture that the residual bias in the maximal of the oracle estimator $\hat{\beta}_{\text{Oracle}, \max}$ is caused by the winner's curse bias issue.
+We further observe that the magnitude of the winner's curse bias decreases as the distance between $\beta_{(1)}$ and $\beta_{(2)}$ increases (as seen in Figure \ref{fig:bias-example} (B)), suggesting that the winner's curse bias might not be a severe concern if $\beta_{(1)}$ and $\beta_{(2)}$ are far apart.
+As $\beta$ is unknown a priori, inference procedure without adjusting for the winner's curse bias may not be valid in practice.
+On the top of the winner's curse bias issues, the GLM Lasso and the refitted estimators suffer from the regularization bias and hence are also not correctly centered around $\beta_{\max}$, unless in some special cases where the regularization bias and the winner's curse bias cancel out.

-To simultaneously adjust for the selection bias and the regularization bias without knowing the underlying true parameters, in the following section, we propose an inferential framework that produces a bias-reduced estimate as well as a valid confidence interval of $\beta_{\max}$.
+To simultaneously adjust for the winner's curse bias and the regularization bias without knowing the underlying true parameters, in what follows, we propose an inferential framework that produces a bias-reduced estimate as well as a valid confidence interval of $\beta_{\max}$.